 Oxford 1/72nd scale AC102 23 Squadron RAF 1943 DeHavilland Mosquito.
-Available to pre-order at Flying Tigers.
+Buy now online at Flying Tigers.

 The de Havilland DH.98 Mosquito is a British twin-engined, shoulder-winged multirole combat aircraft, introduced during the Second World War.
 Unusual in that its frame is constructed mostly of wood, it was nicknamed the “Wooden Wonder”, or “Mossie”.
 Lord Beaverbrook, Minister of Aircraft Production, nicknamed it “Freeman’s Folly”, alluding to Air Chief Marshal Sir Wilfrid Freeman, who defended Geoffrey de Havilland and his design concept against orders to scrap the project.
 In 1941, it was one of the fastest operational aircraft in the world.